 - Styling – if you’re familiar with recent Civic reviews, I’m a big fan of this generation’s exterior design.

 - Practicality – you can’t go wrong buying a Civic.
 It’s overall great value.
 Solid performer on the road and with fuel economy.

-- Versatility – it’s a compact but it’s big.
-The Civic is comfortable for driver and passengers in the front and backseats.
+- Versatility – it’s compact but it’s big.
+The Civic is comfortable for drivers and passengers in the front and backseats.